Sasanian civil war of 589–591: The coup in Ctesiphon and the march of Bahram Chobin

 However, during Hormizd's stay at Ctesiphon, he was overthrown in a seemingly bloodless palace revolution by his brothers-in-law Vistahm and Vinduyih, "who equally hated Hormizd".
-Hormizd was shortly blinded with a red-hot needle by the two brothers, who put the latters oldest son Khosrow II (who was their nephew through his mother's side) on the throne.
+Hormizd was shortly blinded with a red-hot needle by the two brothers, who put Hormizd's oldest son Khosrow II (who was their nephew through his mother's side) on the throne.
 The two brothers shortly had Hormizd killed with at least the implicit approval of Khosrow II.
 Nevertheless, Bahram continued his march to Ctesiphon, now with the pretext of claiming to avenge Hormizd.

 Khosrow then took a carrot and stick attitude, and wrote the following to Bahram; "Khosrow, kings of kings, ruler over the ruling, lord of the peoples, prince of peace, salvation of men, among gods the good and eternally living man, among men the most esteemed god, the highly illustrious, the victor, the one who rises with the sun and who lends the night his eyesight, the one famed through his ancestors, the king who hates, the benefactor who engaged the Sasanians and saved the Iranians their kingship—to Bahram, the general of the Iranians, our friend....
 We have also taken over the royal throne in a lawful manner and have upset no Iranian customs....
 We have so firmly decide not to take off the diadem that we even expected to rule over other worlds, if this were possible....
 If you wish your welfare, think about what is to be done."

-Bahram, however, ignored his warning—a few days later, he reached the Nahrawan Canal near Ctesiphon, where he fought Khosrow's men, who were heavily outnumbered, but managed to hold Bahram's men back in several clashes.
+Bahram, however, ignored his warning, and a few days later he reached the Nahrawan Canal near Ctesiphon, where he fought Khosrow's men, who were heavily outnumbered but managed to hold Bahram's men back in several clashes.
 However, Khosrow's men eventually began losing their morale and were in the end defeated by Bahram Chobin's forces.
 Khosrow, together with his two uncles, his wives, and a retinue of 30 nobles, thereafter fled to Byzantine territory, while Ctesiphon fell to Bahram Chobin.